AshCoder05/Holiday-Planner-Tool/README.md

 - If `icalendar` is not installed, the script prompts for installation and exits.

 ## License
-This project is open-source and available for modification and redistribution under the GNU AGPL License.
+This project is open-source and available for modification and redistribution under the GNU GPL License.